 Log in

-The 2024 Adaptive Reuse Design Competition is asking all participants to adaptively reuse the existing Nippon building to enable residential or mixed-use usage in Fresno’s Chinatown.
-All designs will need to highlight sustainability through heat island mitigation, decarbonization, and social infrastructure strategies.
-The historic background of the building and neighborhood shall be considered in the design.
+The 2024 Adaptive Reuse Design Competition asked all participants to adaptively reuse the existing Nippon 2 building in the Japanese part of Fresno's Chinatown to enable residential or mixed-use usage in a beautiful historic part of Fresno with an average age of 50.
+All designs were asked to highlight sustainability through heat island mitigation, decarbonization, and social infrastructure strategies.
+The historic background of the building and neighborhood were to be considered in the design.
 The design needs to include the needs of the aging population and be adapted for accessibility.

 IMPORTANT DATES